 CarlaMaria continues to have a very active chamber music career.
 She has performed throughout the world with such artists as Sir Yehudi Menuhin, Hephzibah Menuhin, Rudolph Serkin, Pinchas Zukerman, Steven Isserlis and Daniel Hope.
 She has toured Europe, South America, Israel and Australia as a member of the Zukerman and Friends’ Ensemble and has been an active participant at numerous Festivals including Marlboro, Santa Fe, Gstaad, IMS Prussia Cove, Aldeburgh, Savannah, Mecklenburg and Schleswig-Holstein.
 In 2012, she traveled to Italy to work on a recording project of chamber music works by Koechlin and later that year collaborated with Menachem Pressler, Daniel Hope, Lorenza Borrani and the Emerson String Quartet at the Savannah Music Festival.
 In 2013, CarlaMaria performed the Loeffler songs with Anne Sofie von Otter and later that summer was invited to play Principal Viola with the Chamber Orchestra of Europe under the direction of Nikolaus Harnoncourt in Graz, Austria.
-More recent engagements have included chamber music collaborations with the Danish String Quartet at the 2016 Savannah Music Festival, performances with Anthony Marwood and Richard Lester at the Peasmarsh Festival in the UK, and receiving an invitation to give a chamber music recital - as a member of the Borrani Trio - and a viola master class at the 42nd International Viola Congress in Porto, Portugal.
+Other engagements have included chamber music collaborations with the Danish String Quartet, another tour with the Chamber Orchestra of Europe under the direction of Andras Schiff and an invitation to give a chamber music recital - as a member of the Borrani Trio - and a viola master class at the 42nd International Viola Congress in Porto, Portugal.